-- Obtained a detailed understanding of the contract terms and conditions to evaluate whether the individual characteristics of each contract were reflected in management's estimate of forecast costs and revenue: - Tested a sample of costs incurred to date and agreed these to supporting documentation; - Assessed the current programme status against the original budgeted programme;

-Key Audit Matter and why it was considered to be a matter of most significance in the audit How the Key Audit Matter was addressed in the audit Challenged the forecast costs to complete through discussion and challenge of project managers and finance personnel, as well as inspection of supporting documentation for contracted costs; Tested contractual entitlement, variations and claims recognised within contract revenue through agreement to supporting documentation and by reference to the underlying contract; Evaluated significant exposures to liquidated damages for late delivery of contract works; and Evaluated contract performance in the period since year end to audit opinion date to reflect on year-end revenue recognition judgements.
+- Obtained a detailed understanding of the contract terms and conditions to evaluate whether the individual characteristics of each contract were reflected in management's estimate of forecast costs and revenue; - Tested a sample of costs incurred to date and agreed these to supporting documentation; - Assessed the current programme status against the original budgeted programme; - Challenged the forecast costs to complete through discussion and challenge of project managers and finance personnel, as well as inspection of supporting documentation for contracted costs; - Tested contractual entitlement, variations and claims recognised within contract revenue through agreement to supporting documentation and by reference to the underlying contract; - Evaluated significant exposures to liquidated damages for late delivery of contract works; and - Evaluated contract performance over the course of the year to reflect on year-end revenue recognition judgements.

 We also assessed the appropriateness of the disclosures in Notes 3 and 5 to the financial statements.

+Key Audit Matter and why it was considered to be a matter of How the Key Audit Matter was addressed in the audit most significance in the audit

-Provision for warranty As disclosed in Note 17, the warranty provision as at 30 June 2020 was \$2,874,591.
+Provision for warranty

+As disclosed in Note 17, the warranty provision as at 30 June 2021 was \$3,580,652.

 The assessment of the provision for warranty requires management to make an estimate of the likely future costs that may be incurred in relation to ongoing and completed contracts.

-Our procedures included, but were not limited to: Obtaining an understanding of how management estimates their provision for warranty.
-Assessing the provision through: Evaluating the contracts with applicable warranty obligations; Reviewing historic claim outcomes and the accuracy of management's estimate; and Assessing the consistency of assumptions applied.
+Our procedures included, but were not limited to:

+Obtaining an understanding of how management estimates their provision for warranty.

+Assessing the provision through:

+- Evaluating the contracts with applicable warranty obligations; - Reviewing historic claim outcomes and the accuracy of management's estimate; and - Assessing the consistency of assumptions applied.

 Assessing the appropriateness of the disclosures in Notes 3 and 17 to the financial statements.

+Acquisition of Mipac Holding Pty Ltd ("Mipac")

-Acquisition of Hanlon Engineering & Associates, Inc ("Hanlon") As disclosed in Note 33, the Group acquired Hanlon during the year which resulted in the recognition of goodwill of \$2,579,325 and intangible assets of \$1,884,820 on acquisition date.
-The accounting for a business combination requires Our procedures included, but were not limited to: Assessing management's accounting in accordance with AASB 3 Business Combinations .
-Obtaining and reading the legal documentation surrounding the acquisition to confirm our
+As disclosed in Note 32, the Group acquired Mipac during the year which resulted in the recognition of goodwill of \$11,118,067 and intangible assets of \$8,778,632 on acquisition date.

-ENDEPENDENT AUDITOR'S REPORT
+The accounting for a business combination requires management to estimate the contribution the acquired company is expected to make to the Group.

+Our procedures included, but were not limited to:

+Assessing management's accounting in accordance with AASB 3 Business Combinations.

+Obtaining and reading the legal documentation surrounding the acquisition to confirm our understanding of the transaction.

-Key Audit Matter and why it was considered to be a matter of most significance in the audit How the Key Audit Matter was addressed in the audit Obtaining the Purchase Price Allocation report prepared by management's experts, assessing the qualifications of the expert used, and challenging the appropriateness of: • Purchase consideration; Maintainable earnings of the company acquired, through comparison with historical results, analysis of expenses incurred, and review of contract wins; Completeness and accuracy of the net book value of assets acquired, including consideration of any contingent liabilities acquired with the company; Separately identifiable intangible assets identified, being that of customer relationships, and related customer life analysis; Discount rate used in bring the future cashflows back to present value; and The deferred tax liabilities recognised on acquisition.
-Assessing the appropriateness of the disclosures in Note 33 to the financial statements.
+Obtaining the Purchase Price Allocation report prepared by management's experts, assessing the qualifications of the expert used, and challenging the appropriateness of:

+- Purchase consideration; - Maintainable earnings of the company acquired, through comparison with historical results, analysis of expenses incurred, and review of contract wins; - Completeness and accuracy of the net book value of assets acquired, including consideration of any contingent liabilities acquired with the company; - Separately identifiable intangible assets identified, being that of customer relationships, and related customer life analysis; - Discount rate used in bring the future cashflows back to present value: and - The deferred tax liabilities recognised on acquisition.

+Assessing the appropriateness of the disclosures in Note 32 to the financial statements